The Helix is a brand new public outdoor

 Standing at an impressive 30 meters and weighing over 300 tones, they will be completed

-by late 2013 with the visitor center following in 2014.
+by late 2013 with the visitor centre following in 2014.
 For more information on

 The Kelpies and project progression, please visit The Helix website.